JeffJassky/gaze-meditation/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Whether you are a developer improving the face-tracking algorithms or a writer submitting new Hypnosis Scripts (`Programs`), please feel free to open a Pull Request.
+Whether you are a developer improving the face-tracking algorithms or a writer submitting new Hypnosis Scripts (`Sessions`), please feel free to open a Pull Request.

 ## 📄 License